cyhex/streamcrab/README.md

 	lib/moodClassifierClient.py

-Is a TCP client for Classification daemon, for more info and usage look at the source code in:
+is a TCP client for Classification daemon, for more info and usage look at the source code in:

 	lib/moodClassifierClient.py
 	tests/moodClientServerTest.py

 ### Training data
-It perhaps the most important part, as it is responsible for accuracy of the results.
+This is perhaps the most important part, as it is responsible for accuracy of the results.
 SMM comes with a small training dataset and its good mostly for testing the system.

-For good results it is impotent to build a better data set.
+For good results it is important to build a better data set.

 ### Build Training Dataset